ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## distributed_directory_monitor_batch_inserts {#distributed_directory_monitor_batch_inserts}

-Enables/disables batch sending of inserted data.
+Enables/disables sending of inserted data in batches.

 When batch sending is enabled, the [Distributed](../table_engines/distributed.md) engine tries to send multiple files of inserted data in one operation instead of sending them separately.
 Batch sending improves cluster performance by better local server and network resources utilization.